jbranchaud/til/ruby/construct-a-constant-from-a-string.md

 Ruby's
 [`Module.const_get`](http://ruby-doc.org/core-2.1.0/Module.html#method-i-const_get)
-can be used to look for and retrieve the constant for the given name.
+can be used to look for and retrieve the constant for a given name.

 This can be used to construct a class name